-How Much Does a Room Cost in Los Angeles?
+How Much Does It Cost to Rent a Room in Los Angeles?

-On average, renting a room in Los Angeles costs between $900 and $1,500 per month.
+Renting a room in Los Angeles typically costs between $900 and $1,500 per month, depending on location, privacy level, and what is included in the rent.

 -